Mattchewone/heroku-buildpack-audiowaveform/README.md

-Heroku buildpack: audiowaveform
+Heroku buildpack: audiowaveform and lame
 =======================

-# NOTE: THIS IS NOT CURRENTLY WORKING!
-## This is not adding the audiowaveform binary

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for using audiowaveform in your project.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for using audiowaveform and lame in your project.
 It doesn't do anything else, so to actually compile your app you should use [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) to combine it with a real buildpack.

 Lineage